 You’ve changed.
 These words are the ultimate validation for the salesperson set to take off.
 Regrettably, they are words few salespeople get to hear.
 You see, there’s a mental, emotional and physical cost associated with becoming a salesperson and few are willing to pay it because it dislodges them from, well, themselves.

 When an institution (say a bank) negotiates to have a sales desk at a premises (say of a large employer), pride won’t let the ‘doing’ salesperson reach out to the staff or woo them over.
 He will instead reason: “They have been told there is a sales desk at their premises.
 If they don’t want to come over and register/buy, shauri yao (that’s their problem)?”
-When a pride-powered salesperson is given a lead by his boss, he expects the lead to automatically keel over; likewise when he has pitched only once.
+When a pride-powered salesperson is given a lead by his boss, he expects the lead to automatically buy; likewise, when he has pitched only once.

 Like one mourning, remaining afloat in an ocean of rejection, means acknowledging the pain and learning to give it a different meaning.
 It’s most painful when the meaning is personalized.
 That is, insisting it’s me they are rejecting.
 Give it a different meaning, like I suppose a hawker does when you roll up the window and he strolls over to the next car (Oh, well, not today; he must have had a bad day; or, maybe not biscuits today, but possibly he’ll roll it down when it’s lanterns tomorrow, and he’s experiencing a blackout)

-Sales is unique.
+Selling is unique.
 You can delegate a desk job and teamwork can thrive in the hierarchical pyramid.
 Sales is different.
 The buck starts and ends with the thriving salesperson.
 He knows back office is there to support him but he’s also not the King of Wishful Thinking.
-The salesperson that is doing draws a line where his job (as defined by him) ends.
-I brought the contract and processing the order is not my job.
+The salesperson that is doing draws a line where his job (as defined by him) ends.”
+I brought the contract and processing the order is not my job.”
 The one who is growing (being) develops relations (sells) internally as he does externally.
 He invests in these relationships and takes the rap when the client is unhappy, even though it’s not his direct fault.
 Being, grows the salesperson to take 100% responsibility for the sale.
 Doing blames.

 Successful sales managers efficiently midwife the being process because they know it inevitably delivers success in the doing.
 And you’ll know when you arrive when you hear the magic words, “You’ve changed.”